hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The web tests do run with the `run_tests` script in the `unit_tests` folder.
 However, because failure and error numbers are not surfaced by `unittest`, the script does not add the numbers for the web tests to its error tallies.

-Web tests can be run using `./run_tests web`, or using `python3 -m unittest -s web_tests`, both from the `unit_tests` folder.
-For compatibility with the other unit tests, the first approach is recommended, as other unit tests can then be run simultaneously.
-One can also run a particular file or class directly using `python3 <filename>.py` or `python3 -m unittest <filename>.<ClassName>`, respectively.
+Web tests can be run using `./run_tests web` from the `unit_tests` folder.
+One can also run a particular class directly using `python3 -m unittest <filename>.<ClassName>`.
+While unittest does support running tests by file, the setup of the test fixtures does not allow that and will run duplicate tests, which will fail, and, thus, the `python3 -m unittest <filename>` syntax is not to be used.
+Each detailed class should be run individually, and common classes should never be run (see Adding Tests, above).
 Individual tests can be run with `python3 -m unittest <filename>.<ClassName>.<test_name>`.
 All tests should be run from the `unit_tests` folder to allow module imports to work properly.
 Note that individual test files, classes, and methods cannot currently be run with the `run_tests` script.

 If tests are being set up with clouds, the setup script may display an error similar to: